Adarsh0722/Netflix_Sql_project/README.md

 🧠 Business Problems Solved
 Here's a quick look at some problems I tackled:

-Count of Movies vs TV Shows
+- Count of Movies vs TV Shows.
-Most common rating for each content type
+- Most common rating for each content type.
-All movies released in 2020
+- All movies released in 2020.
-Top 5 countries with the most content
+- Top 5 countries with the most content.
-Longest movie on Netflix
+- Longest movie on Netflix.
-Content added in the last 5 years
+- Content added in the last 5 years.
-Shows/movies by Rajiv Chilaka
+- Shows/movies by Rajiv Chilaka.
-TV shows with more than 5 seasons
+- TV shows with more than 5 seasons.
-Content count by genre
+- Content count by genre.
-Top 5 years India released the most content Documentary movies
+- Top 5 years India released the most content.
+- Documentary movies.
-Content without listed directors
+- Content without listed directors.
-Movies featuring Salman Khan in the last 10 years
+- Movies featuring Salman Khan in the last 10 years.
-Top 10 actors in Indian movies
+- Top 10 actors in Indian movies.
-Classify content as “Good” or “Bad” based on violent descriptions
+- Classify content as “Good” or “Bad” based on violent descriptions.